ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 ## Creating a file system (optional)

 Follow these steps to create a file system on the newly mounted volume.
 A file system is necessary for most applications to use the volume.
-Use `fdisk` for drives that are less than 2 TB and `parted` for a disk bigger than 2 TB.
+Use [`fdisk` for drives that are less than 2 TB])(#creating-a-file-system-with-fdisk-)  and [`parted` for a disk bigger than 2 TB](#creating-a-file-system-with-parted-).

 ### Creating a file system with `fdisk`